denisecase/rfp-hunt/rfp-hunt.md

 ## Profession-Based

-Practice real-world contribution skills – this course is designed to reward the same things life does:
+Practice real-world contribution skills – this is designed to reward the same things life does:

 - Successful outcomes created by a group of contributors
 - Valuable contributions by each individual.